-In my opinion, Oura wins with its fashionable, discreet smart ring with a more powerful set of sensors and analytics dashboard.
-Whoop’s fitness and sleep tracking wearable is the overall winner though for endurance athletes or anyone who prefers a wristband to a ring.
-Its online fitness audience can keep you motivated for longer by connecting you with kindred spirits and coaches.
+In my opinion, Oura wins the fashion contest with its discreet smart ring with a powerful set of sensors embedded.
+Whoop’s wearable fitness and sleep tracking wearable is the overall winner though for endurance athletes or anyone who prefers a wristband to a ring.
+Its online fitness audience is more likely to keep you motivated for longer by connecting you with kindred spirits and coaches.

-Ultimately, Whoop is best for more casual athletes who seek motivation to stay active and thus might hesitate to for over a ton of cash in the name of optimizing their sleep and recovery patterns.
+Ultimately, Whoop is best for athletes who seek motivation to stay active and thus might hesitate to for over a ton of cash in the name of optimizing their sleep and recovery patterns.
 Oura, on the other hand, is like the Ferrari of fitness trackers, beautifully engineered for more self-driven athletes who will invest whatever it takes to get an edge.

 Both brands offer wearables that can track your body’s movement and materially improve your sleep / performance.
 To make your final decision, the key questions to answer are:

 - Do you prefer to wear a metal ring or a knit-fabric wristband?
 This really just comes down to personal style and preference.

 - Is a $299 one-time fee preferable to paying $30/month?
-Whoop ends up being more expensive after just 10 months of payments, so if you’re fully committed to optimizing your performance over the long-run, then it’s economical to choose Oura.
+Whoop ends up being more expensive after just 10 months of payments, so if you’re fully committed to optimizing your performance over the long-run, then it could be economical to choose the higher priced Oura.

 - How do you typically stay motivated — checking in with friends and mentors, or measuring progress independently?
 If a little friendly competition and an occasional pep talk goes a long way, you may want to consider joining Whoop’s member-only community of fitness enthusiasts for a month or two.